ashishva/ashishva/README.md

 - 👋 Hi, I’m Ashish Augustine
 - 👀 I’m a Software Engineer.
-- 🌱 I’m currently working on Front End Development using React JS.
+- 🌱 I’m currently developing Front End Applications
-- 💞️ I’m looking to collaborate on Enterprise Applications.
+- 💞️ I’m looking to collaborate on enterprise projects.

 <!---
 ashishva/ashishva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.